Texas teens working to eradicate menstrual sales tax - NewsBreak

 Kass and the founder of their coalition — Sahar Punjwani, a University of Chicago student from Houston — have been fighting to eliminate the “tampon tax” for years.
 The group has taken their fight to city councils across Texas and all the way to state lawmakers at the Capitol.

-While their efforts have yieled some progress — like the Austin City Council approving a measure to offer free menstrual products at city-owned facilities — they’re still primarily targeting the state’s sales tax.
+While their efforts have yieled some progress — like the Austin City Council approving a measure to offer free menstrual products at city-owned facilities — they’re still primarily targeting the state’s sales tax.‘Like an Amazon warehouse’: Texas teacher wish list for student period products goes viral

 Without any legislative action, Punjwani and Kass are getting creative with their approach: protesting the “tampon tax” by requesting a refund through the Texas Comptroller’s Office.